Pyomo/pyomo/doc/OnlineDocs/contributed_packages/community.rst

 In graph theory, a community is defined as a subset of nodes that have a greater degree of connectivity within themselves than they do with the rest of the nodes in the graph.
 In the context of Pyomo models, a community represents a subproblem within the overall optimization problem.
-Identifying these subproblems and then solving them independently can save computational work as compared with trying to solve the entire model at once.
+Identifying these subproblems and then solving them independently can save computational work compared with trying to solve the entire model at once.
 Thus, it can be very useful to know the communities that exist in a model.

 The manner in which the graph of nodes and edges is constructed from the model directly affects the community